epic-open-source/evaluation-instruments/src/evaluation_instruments/instruments/5cs_clinical_documentation/README.md

 - Piloting AI Note Quality Measurement: Physician leaders used the 5Cs rubric to label a training set of Internal Medicine progress notes.
 Multiple AI models were developed and trained for each of the 5Cs components, with a validation set used to select the best-performing models.
 These models were then piloted across all inpatient Internal Medicine progress notes within the health system.
 Unit directors were trained on an interactive dashboard visualizing AI-generated note grades over time.

-**Leveraging GPT-4 for Scalable Note Quality Evaluation and Feedback** NYU Langone further explored the potential of large language models (LLMs), specifically GPT-4, to enhance their note quality initiatives.
+**Leveraging Large Language Models (LLMs) for Scalable Note Quality Evaluation and Feedback** NYU Langone further explored the potential of large language models (LLMs), specifically GPT-4 Turbo, to enhance their note quality initiatives.

-- GPT-4 for 5Cs Classification: NYU Langone teams tested GPT-4 for classifying the 5Cs, aiming for a generalizable note quality evaluation without retraining for each specialty.
-Through extensive "prompt engineering," a single GPT-4 prompt was developed that exhibited performance comparable to NYU Langone's in-house, specialty-specific models across numerous specialties.
+- GPT-4 Turbo for 5Cs Classification: NYU Langone teams tested GPT-4 Turbo for classifying the 5Cs, aiming for a generalizable note quality evaluation without retraining for each specialty.
+Through extensive prompt engineering, a single prompt for each 5C category were developed that exhibited performance comparable to NYU Langone's in-house, specialty-specific models across numerous specialties.

-- Scaling Narrative Feedback with GPT-4: A significant advantage of AI implementation is its ability to identify low-performing notes and providers.
+- Scaling Narrative Feedback with GPT-4 Turbo: A significant advantage of AI implementation is its ability to identify low-performing notes and providers.
 Historically, resource limitations hindered detailed feedback.
-LLMs like GPT-4 offer a promising solution by generating AI-powered, note-specific narrative feedback.
-Using iterative prompt engineering and "few-shot learning," NYU Langone optimized GPT-4's response generation.
+LLMs like GPT-4 Turbo offer a promising solution by generating AI-powered, note-specific narrative feedback.
+Using iterative prompt engineering and "few-shot learning," NYU Langone optimized GPT-4's Turbo response generation.

 **Current Implementation:**